SpencerWBarnes/PiMon/README.md

 You may need C++ Build Tools to install all packages.

+If you want an explanation or description of the code, reference the [Code Explained doc](/CodeExplained.md).

 ## Usage
 PiMon runs on a Python Waitress server.
 The webpage's address is `192.168.1.1`